You Don’t Need to Have the Perfect Words — Sharing Jesus From the Heart (Part 5 of 5)

 That promise isn’t just for preachers — it’s for every believer.
 When the moment comes — whether in a quiet conversation, a hospital room, a coffee shop, a crisis, or a late-night phone call — the Holy Spirit will guide your words.

+He knows what their heart needs.
+He knows how to speak through you.
 He knows how to draw them to Jesus.

 Your role is simply to say yes.